KatyaZats/Superconducting-diode---mean-field-analysis/README.md

   including the coupling to the external bosonic bath.
 Inclusion of the external bosonic bath induces transitions between the fermionic (Andreev states and continuum states) and requires solving the Lindblad equation - here in the form of the many-body steady state.

-Note: *This is the work in progress!* The mean-field self-consistency loop may require parameter tuning to achieve convergence for certain regimes.
+Note: *The code is a work in progress and mainly intended for experimentation!* The mean-field self-consistency loop may require parameter tuning to achieve convergence for certain regimes.
 The implementation here demonstrates the numerical workflow used in the project.